There’s no such thing as bad weather – only bad gear

 - Base Layer – Thermal underwear and a pair of thermal socks.

-- Mid Layer – Pants (fleece is ideal), a light cotton shirt, and a fleece.
+- Mid Layer – Pants (wool is ideal), a light cotton shirt, and a wool sweater.

 - Outer Layer – Waterproof pants* and a waterproof jacket that we provide